TACC/Lmod/docs/source/170_hooks.rst

   This hook is run when Lmod is called but before any command is run.

 **finalize** (UsrCmd):
-  This hook is run just before Lmod generates its output and exits.
+  This hook is run just before Lmod generates its output of environment variables and aliases and shell functions and exits.

 **packagebasename** (s_patDir, s_patLib):
   This hook gives you a table with the current patterns that spider uses to